snlabs-tech/sn-corporate-rating-model/README.md

 - This is an educational and exploratory V1 prototype, not a production or regulatory-grade model.
 - Thresholds, weights, and factor definitions are intentionally simple and may differ from agency or internal bank methodologies.
 - No calibration to observed default data, stress testing, or back-testing is implemented in this version.
-- A more advanced V2 model (not part of this notebook) improves on factor design, calibration, and governance; V1 is retained mainly for transparency, documentation, and comparison.

 ## Intended use

 - Learning and demonstration of corporate credit rating mechanics in a fully open, inspectable Python implementation.